Capri (TV series)

-Capri is an Italian TV series produced by Rai Fiction.
+Capri is an Italian television series produced by Rai Fiction.
 The story involves a young woman from Milan, Vittoria Mari (played by Gabriella Pession), who discovers, one month before she is to be married, that she has been named as a beneficiary in the will of a woman she has never met.
 She travels to the island of Capri to find out why, becomes entwined in the lives of the people she meets, and learns something shocking about her past.
 The two other main characters in the drama are brothers Massimo (played by Kaspar Capparoni) and Umberto (played by Sergio Assisi).